JSorngard/zalgo_codec/README.md

 assert_eq(z, x + y);
 ```

-The cursed character at the bottom of this text is the standard "Lorem ipsum" encoded with the encoding function in this crate.
+The cursed character at the bottom of this section is the standard "Lorem ipsum" encoded with the encoding function in this crate.

 \
 \